Richard René Silvin

 René’s parents lived on opposite sides of the Atlantic throughout his childhood.
 This unusual situation created the opportunity for him to attend Swiss boarding schools and travel frequently on the great French and British liners, which survived the Second World War.
 René was also fortunate enough to know the late Duchess of Windsor in the early 1970s, who treated him as the son she never had.

 His background created in him a desire to study and share knowledge of iconic people, houses and ships often only imagined by 21st Century audiences.
 René’s intent is to both inform his audience and also to dispel many of the incorrect rumors, which invariably arise about the often misunderstood and somewhat mysterious subjects.

 René lectures extensively on his books and other topics, including the History of Mar-a-Lago and Marjorie Merriweather Post; All That Glitters Is Not Gold, which chronicles the tragic lives of 11 very wealthy women; Marlene Dietrich; and a marvel of technology, the supersonic Concorde.

-He lives with his partner, Robert and their dog, Goofy in Palm Beach, FL and Provincetown, MA.
+He lives with his partner, Robert and their Goldendoodle, Goofy.
 He is listed in Who’s Who in the World.